-First, investors in lower tax bracket will be less impacted by the tax treatment of the REITs income.
+First, investors in the lower tax bracket will be less impacted by the tax treatment of the REITs income.

 Second, investing in REITs with a history of making significant capital gain and return on capital distributions.
-These type of payments have more favorable tax treatment at the lower long-term capital gains tax rate.
+These types of payments have more favorable tax treatment at the lower long-term capital gains tax rate.

 - Investment ideas for 2020 and where to invest in the next decade - August 18, 2020

 - Grow your retirement savings with the Thrift Savings Plan - August 6, 2020

 - The physician’ roadmap to secure and healthy retirement - July 31, 2020

 - Understanding Tail Risk and how to protect your investments - July 17, 2020